 The earnout shares are equity classified since they do not meet the liability classification criteria outlined in ASC 480, Distinguishing Liabilities from Equity and are under ASC 815-40 are both (i) indexed to the Company's own shares and (ii) meet the criteria for equity classification.
 The fair value of the earnout shares is determined based on "Level 3" inputs, due to a lack of market data over inputs such as the volatility and the time incurred to meet the minimum VWAP as discussed above.
 The earnout shares are measured at fair value using the Monte Carlo valuation model.
 The valuation model utilized various key assumptions, such as volatility, discount rate and time incurred to meet the minimum VWAP.
 The grant date fair value of each earnout share was \$3.17.
-Of the 15,000,000 earn-out shares, 4,771,116 earnout shares were given to common stock, option and RSU holders that are held by current employees and directors are accounted for under ASC 718 and during the period from the date of the Merger through September 30, 2022, the Company recorded stock-based compensation expense associated with earnouts in the amount of \$178 to equity award holders who held awards associated with the Company's equity incentive plan and to common stock holders held by current employees and directors, of which \$132, \$32, and \$14 are recorded within general and administrative, research and development and sales and marketing expenses, respectively, in the condensed consolidated statement of operations and comprehensive income (loss).
-As of September 30, 2022 unrecognized stock-based compensation expense was \$13,917, which is expected to be recognized over a weighted-average period of 2.23 years.
-Unrecognized stock-based compensation expense for awards with a performance-based vesting condition that was not deemed probable of occurring as of September 30, 2022 is \$1,024, which is expected to time-vest over a remaining weighted-average period of 4.71 years, subject to the performance-based vesting condition being satisfied or deemed probable, at which point the Company will recognize a cumulative adjustment for the service condition satisfied at such point.
-The Earnout shares given to common stock holders not held by current employees and directors and warrant holders have been recorded with equal and offsetting effects on additional paid-in capital on its condensed consolidated balance sheet.
-As of September 30, 2022, all of the earnout shares remain unissued as the conditions to issuance have not been achieved.
+Of the 15,000,000 earn-out shares, 4,771,116 earnout shares were given to common stock, option and RSU holders that are held by current employees and directors are accounted for under ASC 718.
+During the period from the date of the Merger through December 31, 2022, the Company recorded stock-based compensation expense associated with earnouts in the amount of \$1,874 to equity award holders who held awards associated with the Company's equity incentive plan and to common stock holders held by current employees and directors, of which \$1,267, \$455, and \$152 are recorded within general and administrative, research and development and sales and marketing expenses, respectively, on the condensed consolidated statement of operations and comprehensive income (loss).
+During the three months ended December 31, 2022, the Company recorded stock-based compensation expense associated with earnouts, to the same equity award holders as above, in the amount of \$1,696, of which \$1,135, \$423, and \$138 are recorded within general and administrative, research and development and sales and marketing expenses, respectively, on the condensed consolidated statement of operations and comprehensive income (loss).

+As of December 31, 2022, unrecognized stock-based compensation expense is \$12,221 which is expected to be recognized over a weighted-average period of 2.0 years.
+Unrecognized stock-based compensation expense for awards with a performance-based vesting condition that was not deemed probable to occur as of December 31, 2022 is \$1,024 which is expected to time-vest over a remaining weighted-average period of 4.5 years, subject to the performance-based vesting condition being satisfied or deemed probable, at which point the Company will recognize a cumulative adjustment for the service condition satisfied at such point.
+As of December 31, 2022, 79,837 earnout shares held by current employees and directors were forfeited.
+The Earnout shares given to common stockholders not held by current employees and directors and warrant holders have been recorded with equal and offsetting effects on additional paid-in capital on its condensed consolidated balance sheet.
+As of December 31, 2022, all of the earnout shares remain unissued as the conditions to issuance have not been achieved.